 Research Initiated to Develop Parallel Processing with GPUs

 Contracting for the US Army in Arlington, VA, future company founders Amit Vij and Nima Negahban find no existing systems capable of meeting the Army’s needs.
-They build a new database from the ground up, centered around massive parallelization combining the power of the GPU and CPU to explore and visualize data in space and time–an approach that has been patented.
+They design a new database from the ground up, leveraging the massive parallelization capabilities of GPUs to explore and visualize rapidly changing data in real time.

-The volume of data generated grows exponentially.
-Businesses start to run up against the challenge of streaming and analyzing data simultaneously in real time.
-USPS utilizes the database, GPUdb, to optimize routes and increase accuracy.
+As data volumes grow, more organizations also start to run up against the challenge of streaming and analyzing data simultaneously in real time.
+USPS starts using GPUdb to optimize routes and increase accuracy.

-Kinetica closes $50-million Series A financing jointly led by Canvas Ventures and Meritech Capital Partners with participation from Citi Ventures and existing investor Ray Lane of GreatPoint Ventures.
+Expanding SQL compatibility, a user defined functions framework, and numerous improvements to core make it easier for businesses to adopt Kinetica and deploy it for sophisticated workloads. $50-million Series A financing jointly led by Canvas Ventures and Meritech Capital Partners with participation from Citi Ventures and existing investor Ray Lane of GreatPoint Ventures.
+Growth takes off.

 What I saw was a team of technologists that really understood that there might be a different way to attack the data ingestion and data analysis issues.